 4. Remove a column from the table

 Right-click over the table visualization.
-From the menu, select Data Binding Panel.
+From the menu, select Data Analysis Panel.

-In the Data Binding panel, remove the 'x' column by clicking the delete icon to its right.
+In the Data Analysis Panel, remove the 'x' column by clicking the x icon to its right.

 5. Replace date column with time hierarchy level